meesterp/reflections/readme.md

-These reflections are 'borrowed' from Caroline :)
+These reflections are 'borrowed' from Caroline from Udacity :)